 Although it saved the cost of ink by enabling us to use the HP instant ink subscription for 6 months and you can churn out a good number of pages.
 We were not expecting that much high printing speed, which was almost 30 pages per minute relatively faster than Pantum.

 We printed forms, word documents, excel sheets, direct printing from Google cloud services, and much more flawlessly and no often toner was running out.
 Once we troubleshoot the paper jamming but the access to the paper jams was quite uncomplicated from the rear side.

-The maximum printing field we printed was the legal size for word documents additionally it can handle multiple types of paper including labels and envelopes.
-Moreover, the compatibility was tremendous keeping an eye on the pricing which we utilized with windows, Mac, Linux, Catalina, and so on.
+The maximum printing field we printed was the legal size for Word documents additionally it can handle multiple types of paper including labels and envelopes.
+Moreover, the compatibility was tremendous keeping an eye on the pricing which we utilized with Windows, Mac, Linux, Catalina, and so on.

-No doubt the texts were sharp but when we were printing an enormous number of pages then often cleaning the fusers and laser beam was needed.
+No doubt the texts were sharp but when we were printing an enormous number of pages often cleaning the fusers and laser beam was needed.